 - Classic CDs.
 Ally offers Certificates of Deposit (CDs) of varying lengths and interest rates.
 I recommend visiting the Ally Bank CD page for more information about current rates.

 - No penalty CDs.
-One of the features that sets Ally Bank CDs apart from CDs at other banks is the no penalty CD.
+One of the features that sets Ally Bank CDs apart from CDs at other banks is the no penalty Certificate of Deposit.
 The no penalty CD allows you to lock in the interest rate while still having the option to withdraw your funds without any penalties.
 The downside is that the no penalty CD rates are slightly lower than the traditional CD rates.
 But they are also higher than the standard interest rates, so you have a chance to earn more interest than a savings account.
 This gives people flexibility in the event of an emergency or if they decide to withdraw their funds because rates rise and they can lock in a better rate.

 Opening an account at Ally Bank